-Pension benefit plans Other benefit plans

-Actual allocation Target as at October 31 allocation ual allocation t October 31 Target allocation

-Asset category 2007 2006 2008 2007 2006 2008

-Equity securities (1) 53% 53% 50% 20% 29% 10%

-Debt securities (1) 42 42 42 80 71 90

-Real estate 5 5 4 - - -

-Infrastructure (2) - - 4 - -
+Pension benefit plans Other Other benefit plans Actua Actual allocation Actua al allocation Target as at October 31 allocation as at October 31 allocation Asset category 2007 2006 2008 2007 2006 2008 Equity securities (1) 53% 53% 50% 20% 29% 10% Debt securities (1) 42 42 42 80 71 90 Real estate 5 5 4 Infrastructure (2) 4

-100% 100% 100% 100% 100% 100%

-(1) Pension benefit plans include CIBC securities of \$21 million (2006: \$7 million), representing 0.6% of total plan assets (2006: 0.2%).
-Other benefit plans do not include any CIBC securities.
-(2) Consists of investments in essential public assets, including transportation, communications, energy, education and health-care projects.
+- (1) Pension benefit plans include CIBC securities of \$21 million (2006: \$7 million), representing 0.6% of total plan assets (2006: 0.2%).
+Other benefit plans do not include any CIBC securities. - (2) Consists of investments in essential public assets, including transportation, communications, energy, education and health-care projects.

-The investment policy for benefit plan assets is to optimize the riskreturn relationship using a global portfolio of various asset classes diversified by market segment, economic sector and issuer.
+The investment policy for benefit plan assets is to optimize the risk-return relationship using a global portfolio of various asset classes diversified by market segment, economic sector and issuer.
 The goal is to secure our registered pension plans and long-term disability plan obligations, maximizing the investment returns while not compromising the security of the respective plans, in a cost-effective manner.
 Plan assets are managed by external investment managers and CIBC Global Asset Management Inc., a wholly owned subsidiary of CIBC, and within established ranges, are rebalanced as required to the target asset mix.